Davidg5/Davidg5.github.io/index.md

 # Bike Sharing Data
-Data collected and presented by David J. Gaudet
+Data processed and presented by David J. Gaudet

 Capital One Code Challenge